-In PY 2015, improvements for the 4-Inch Drill, based on driller feedback and utilizing more recent and proven designs from other IDP drill systems, were initiated through design of the Foro 400 Drill.
-The new drill is expected to largely replace use of the aging 4-Inch Drill equipment; however one full 4-Inch sonde will be retained for use on science projects requiring the larger 104 mm diameter core.
+Design of the Foro 400 Drill was initiated in PY 2015 based on driller feedback with the aging 4-Inch Drill, and to utilize more recent and proven designs from other IDP drill systems.
+The drill is expected to largely replace use of the 4-Inch Drill equipment; however at least one full 4-Inch sonde will be retained for use on science projects requiring the larger 104 mm diameter core.
+The design is largely based on the current 4-Inch Drill equipment but offers generous weight savings.
 The Foro Drill produces a 98 mm (3.9-inch) diameter core, the same as IDP's Foro 1650 Drill (Intermediate Depth Drill) and Foro 3000 Drill.
 In addition, the Foro 400 sonde design is submersible and watertight.
-The drill design is largely based on the current 4-Inch Drill equipment but offers generous weight savings.
 Using a common sonde design across several drills spreads design costs over multiple projects, strengthens component availability, and promises to reduce future maintenance costs.
+During a lull in fieldwork caused by the pandemic, IDP conducted beneficial hands-on training for several IDP Engineers at the UW Physical Science Lab (PSL) test well.
 The system was deployed to Antarctica for its first field project during the 2019-2020 field season at Allan Hills, Antarctica.
-The system is currently in use on Tunu Glacier in Greenland in spring 2022 and is slated for use at Allan Hills again during the 2022-2023 Antarctic field season.
+The system was used again on Tunu Glacier in Greenland in spring 2022 and again at Allan Hills during the 2022-2023 Antarctic field season.